zama-ai/fhevm/docs/solidity/decrypt.md

 ## Decrypt

 We allow explicit decryption requests for any encrypted type.
-The values are decrypted through the distributed decryption protocol and are stored on-chain.
+The values are decrypted with the network private key (the threshold decryption protocol is in the works).

 ### Example